wariv/OSCP-Practice-Exam-Generator/README.md

 # OSCP-Practice-Exam-Generator

 Just a little app I wrote to streamline picking and practicing machines for the OSCP.
 Nothing fancy, nothing elegant.
+I don't program for a living, sorry.

-Thanks to TJ Null and his OSCP like list.
+Big thanks Thanks to TJ Null and his OSCP like list.

 It doesn't do points or anything.
 But if you can reliably knock out 4 machines in a decent time.
 You should be in a good spot.